Overview of Viva Connections

 |How many cards are shown||All cards without audience targeting plus audience-targeted cards where the viewer is part of the targeted audience.||The number of cards to show can be specified in the Dashboard web part settings, but which cards are shown may vary depending on audience targeting.|

-The layout of the Dashboard, including the size of the cards (which can be individually set as medium or large), is set up by the person who authors the Dashboard.
-The cards in the Dashboard reflow based on the screen real estate of the Dashboard.
-These cards may look different depending on whether the Dashboard is used on mobile or in the Dashboard web part on the home site.
+The layout of the dashboard, including the size of the cards (which can be individually set as medium or large) can be customized.
+The layout of the cards may look different depending on whether the dashboard is being viewed on mobile, desktop, or in the dashboard web part.

-The Viva Connections Dashboard comes with an initial set of built-in cards, but is also designed to enable SaaS providers, system integrators, and in-house development teams create their own cards to meet their business needs.
+The Viva Connections dashboard comes with a set of built-in cards, but is also designed to enable SaaS providers, system integrators, and in-house development teams create their own cards to meet their business needs.

 Cards in the Viva Connections Dashboard are based on adaptive cards and the SharePoint Framework (SPFx).
 They provide a low-code solution to bring your line-of-business apps into the Dashboard.